Study of Women's Health Across the Nation (SWAN): Cross-Sectional Screener Dataset, [United States], 1995-1997 (ICPSR

 Data Collection Notes View help for Data Collection Notes

 Respondent race and education variables are found within the cross-sectional screener dataset.

-The SWAN series data can be linked to cross-sectional screener data via the variable SWANID.Additional information on the Study of Women's Health Across the Nation (SWAN), 1995-1997: Cross-Sectional Screener Dataset Survey can be found on the SWAN Website.
+The SWAN series data can be linked to cross-sectional screener data via the variable SWANID.Additional information on the Study of Women's Health Across the Nation (SWAN) Study and the Cross-Sectional Screener Data can be found on the SWAN Website.

 Sample View help for Sample